metno/weatherapi-docs/doc/metalerts/CAP-profile.md

- The identifier should not be used to convey/extract information about the message except the identity of the message.
+ The identfier should not be used to convey/extract information about the message except the identity of the message.

 ### `<sender>`
-Oasis: Mandatory
+Mandatory

-Format: WMO Organization ID (OID) with urn:oid: prefix.

-    <sender>urn:oid:2.49.0.0.578.0</sender>
+Email address of sender, noreply@met.no

+Example

+    <sender>noreply@met.no</sender>

 ### `<sent>`
-Oasis: Mandatory
+Mandatory

-The time the message was produced (UTC).
+The time the message was produced.
+(UTC)
-Follows  the iso 8601 standard
+Follows OASIS standard

 Example